underground-software/ILKD_course_materials/assignments/setup.md

     * The content can be whatever you want, whether it be why you are taking this class, your favorite ice cream flavor, or a fun fact about yourself.

-* Run `uname -a >> firstname_lastname.txt` to append a line with information about the VM environment you set up to the end of your introduction file.
+* Run `uname -a >> introductions.txt` to append a line with information about the VM environment you set up to the end of your introduction file.

 * Make a commit out of your changes.

     * By default git will not be tracking changes to newly created files.
-Add your file to the list that git is tracking with `git add firstname_lastname.txt`.
+Add your file to the list that git is tracking with `git add introductions.txt`.

     * Make a commit to save this version of the repository so it can be shared.
 Run `git commit -s`.